georgeefesop/pmuprofitsystem/README.md

 - **Payment declined**: 4000 0000 0000 9995

 Use any future expiration date, any 3-digit CVC, and any postal code.

+### Testing Add-on Purchases

+The system now supports add-on products with a streamlined checkout flow:

+1. Navigate to the add-on product page (e.g., `/dashboard/pricing-template/purchase`)
+2. Click the "Buy Now" button
+3. Complete the payment on the Stripe checkout page
+4. The system will record the purchase and grant access to the add-on

+The system also supports recording successful payments for unauthenticated users through the `/api/verify-purchase` endpoint.

 ## Scripts